JosvanGoor/B08-genetictrafficbikelights/README.md

 ```
 python SUMOsim.py
 ```
-n.b. this assumes that `python` refers to the python 3 installation, else replace `python` with `python3` in the previous command.
+n.b. this assumes that `python` refers to the python 3 installation, else replace `python` with `python3` in the.